Don't Say You Love Me (M2M song): Live performances, covers and re-release

 To promote the single Raven and Larsen made a six-stop tour of shopping malls in the Northeastern US between 21 August and 2 October; it was their first tour under the name M2M.
 On 9 November 1999, the day before Pokémon: The First Movie – Mewtwo Strikes Back was released, M2M performed the song live at the Warner Bros.
 Studio Store on Fifth Avenue, Manhattan, in front of fans and a large media presence.
 To promote the single M2M also toured Singapore, Hong Kong, Philippines and Japan before returning to Norway on 24 November.
 They performed the song on the episode "Band on the Run" of the TV series One World, which aired on 27 November, and on 31 March 2000 they performed it on Top of the Pops.
 M2M performed the song live at Walt Disney World's Epcot park on 12 February 2000.
 This performance was recorded and appeared on an episode of Disney Channel in Concert on 29 April, which focused on both M2M and BBMak.
 As their biggest hit, "Don't Say You Love Me" was a popular song during live performances.
 In December 2001 the song was performed as an encore, along with "Everything You Do", in front of a crowd of 4,000 at an M2M concert in Kuala Lumpur.

 Raven and Larsen ceased performing as M2M in 2002, and both went on to pursue solo careers; Larsen is known for performing a country music version of the song during solo performances.
-M2M reunited in 2024, and the following year released their first recording in over 20 years, the EP Still In My Dreams, which featured a re-worked acoustic version of "Don't Say You Love Me".
+M2M reunited in 2024, and the following year released their first recording in over 20 years, the EP Still in My Dreams, which featured a re-worked acoustic version of "Don't Say You Love Me".
 M2M performed the Better Endings Tour in seven countries in 2025, with "Don't Say You Love Me" being the final song in their 18-song set.

-The Filipino acoustic pop duo Krissy & Ericka covered the song on their 2009 self-titled album.
+The Filipino acoustic pop duo Krissy & Ericka covered the Pokémon soundtrack version of the song on their 2009 self-titled album.

 Track listings

-The European version of the single contained the B-side track The Feeling is Gone, one of three tracks recorded for Shades of Purple which were left off the US version of the album.
+The European version of the single contained the B-side track "The Feeling Is Gone", one of three tracks recorded for Shades of Purple which were left off the US version of the album.
 The standard US version featured the Pokémon: The First Movie – Mewtwo Strikes Back instrumental score "Mewtwo Strikes Back Suite" as the B-side.